cgtuebingen/SIGNeRF/README.md

 # Code
-Paper is currently under review, we will realse the code shortly in a cleaned version for [Nerfstudio](https://docs.nerf.studio/).
+Paper is currently under review, we will realse the code shortly (~ end of february) in a cleaned version for [Nerfstudio](https://docs.nerf.studio/).
 Up until then if you have any questions regarding the project or need material to compare against fast, feel free to contact us.

 # Citation